Launching of the second car-passenger ferry

-, the classification society Lloyd’s Register and media representatives, as well as numerous other guests invited by the shipyard and the ship-owner.
+, as well as numerous other guests invited by the shipyard and the ship-owner.
 As water was flooding the drydock, 1368 pieces of colourful balloons were released into the sky.

 “The construction of the Spirit of France continues as planned and at a rapid pace.
 Sea trials are scheduled for June, and the vessel will be handed over to the client in October, said Timo Suistio

 , Director of STX Rauma shipyard.
 “At the moment, Rauma shipyard has two special vessels under construction; an arctic multipurpose vessel, and a fisheries research vessel.
 We have proved our expertise as builders of both demanding car and passenger ferries and technically challenging special vessels.
 We continue our uncompromised efforts to attract new orders,” Suistio pointed out.

 with its sister ship, the Spirit of Britain, will be the largest ferries in cross-Channel traffic.At 47,592 gross registered tonnes and 213 metres in length, the vessel will offer 3,746 lane metres of vehicle space for 180 lorries and 195 cars simultaneously.
 The passenger capacity is 2,000 people.
 Several state-of-the art shipbuilding technologies will

 be applied in both design and construction of the ship.
 Special attention will be paid to safety features and environmental friendliness.